 Different people may have different types of thoughts about the same types of situations.
-These differences in thinking may lead some people to become angry more often and more intensely than others.
+This is why some people become angry more often and more intensely than others.
 Listed below are some internal causes of anger.

 Evaluations: How you evaluate the situation will influence your emotions.
 Often, people become angry because they take other people's behaviour personally.
 For example, if you think that your friend is late because she doesn't value your time, you will probably feel quite angry.
 However, if you think that she is late due to busy traffic, you probably won't feel as upset.